ml-explore/mlx/docs/src/examples/llama-inference.rst

 Attention layer
 ^^^^^^^^^^^^^^^^

-We will start with the llama attention layer which notably uses the RoPE positional encoding.
+We will start with the Llama attention layer which notably uses the RoPE positional encoding.
 [1]_ In addition, our attention layer will optionally use a key/value cache that will be concatenated with the provided keys and values to support efficient inference.